GabrielleEaston/rails_from_scratch_101/README.md

 `rails g model Post title body:text user:references`

 Great!
 Open your Rails app in your text editor, navigate to the `db` folder, and open the `migrate` folder within.
 There should be two files in the `migrate` folder.
 The file names should have a timestamp, then the words `create_users.rb` and `create_posts.rb`.
-Make sure that the code within looks relatively similar to the following:
+Make sure that the code within looks relatively similar to the following, and make any changes that you need to make now:

 ```
 class CreateUsers < ActiveRecord::Migration[5.2]